-You probably already know that content marketing is important.
-You probably also hear a lot about tracking, conversions, and assigning a proper value to content.
-But effective content marketing--especially in the context of brand building--isn't that simple.
+With consumer demand for custom content greater than ever, it’s mission critical that brands get their content house in order.
+We hear a lot about tracking, conversion and assigning a proper value to content, but using it for brand building has its own unique set of challenges.
 Without a conversion to track, the effects of your content marketing efforts can be less tangible and more difficult to quantify.

 Even so, content marketing can be incredibly effective in building brand authority and recognition.
-Nine out of ten marketers are involved in content marketing, yet only 32 percent consider themselves effective at it.
-These five truths about content for brand building may surprise you; they'll certainly help you improve your strategy:
+Nine out of ten marketers are involved in content marketing, yet only 32% consider themselves effective at it.
+These 5 truths about content for brand building may surprise you; they’ll certainly help you improve your strategy:

 1. A Very Small Portion of Your Content Will Generate Most of Your Traffic

 It might seem really intimidating to consider doing content marketing at any sort of scale.
 It must be a lot of work, right?
 It is, but if you focus on one really great content project, there’s no need to stress yourself over creating something new every week.

 On my website, just 4% of our articles generate almost half the traffic and 85% of our social shares.
 It really does pay off to focus on fewer high quality content projects, rather than trying to bang something new out constantly.

 2. Promotion Comes Before Content Creation, Not After